JosephKrusling/Voxel-Raytracing-Engine/README.md

 LWJGL - Used for OpenGL bindings, graphics window, input.

 Netty - Used for client-server communication, concurrent voxel manipulation across multiple clients.

+#### Hindsight
+We chose Java for its portability and because we thought its performance was "good enough".
+We were wrong.

+Our biggest obstacle on the software side of things was memory usage.
+Napkin math suggested that we'd need up to 4 GB of RAM just to store the world geometry at the detail we desired.
+We also wanted to be able to quickly load and deload chunks as the character moved or changed perspective.
+Being largely at the mercy of the garbage collector didn't help here.
+If we had access to proper pointers, we could have stored geometry more cleverly.
+We could also possibly access nodes with less recursion, and quickly discard chunks at will rather than wait on the GC.